 6 Ideas For The Perfect Family Staycation

-Many of us are tucking our passports away for the summer, with our plans for a family holiday abroad postponed until next year.
+Many of us are tucking our passports away for the summer, with our plans for a family vacation abroad postponed until next year.
 But while we might not be able to hop on a plane and explore the world, it’s still just as important to take some time off, relax and let yourself enjoy everything summer has to offer while home.
 We have come up with a few fun activities and ideas for the perfect family staycation that’ll have you forgetting all about your old summer plans in no time.

 1. Go camping at home